zemanc/identify_cells/README.md

 **Remark:** These criterias are quite arbitrary and can be andjusted.

 ## Prerequisites to use it:
 The algorithm is implemented in C++11.
 Mainly because native Python is very slow and the algorithm is a bit too complex for using pre-existing Python high-performance libraries such as NumPy.
-However, thanks to Pybind11 (https://pybind11.readthedocs.io) the algorithm can be used in Pyhton and works with NumPy arrays.
+However, thanks to Pybind11 (https://pybind11.readthedocs.io) the algorithm can be used in Python and works with NumPy arrays.

 What you need:
 *  GCC